AngelValdes/Store/Store/README.md

 ### Included testing files written with [Mocha] (https://mochajs.org/)

 ### No IDE dependencies, you can open in any IDE.
-In VS, open as web site or make a new project and add these existing files and folders.
+In VS, open as web site or make a new nodeJS project and add these existing files and folders.

 #### Note: Replace http://localhost:3000 with appropiate hosting location
 ## Usage